gyorilab/emmaa/doc/month5_report.rst

 --------------------

-A key observation that we have made during the development of EMMAA is of the value automated model testing not only as a means of post-hoc model validation, but also to support *test-driven modeling.* That is, the *construction* (in part manual) of scientific models based on a corpus of qualitative experimental constraints.
+A key observation that we have made during the development of EMMAA is of the value of automated model testing not only as a means of post-hoc model validation, but also to support *test-driven modeling.* That is, the *construction* (in part manual) of scientific models based on a corpus of qualitative experimental constraints.
 This is by analogy with `test-driven development
 <https://en.wikipedia.org/wiki/Test-driven_development>`_ in software
 engineering in which the tests are written first, and program features are only added to satisfy the tests.